KeplerGO/kpub/README.md

               ~/.kpub.db.
 ```

+## Author
+Created by Geert Barentsen (geert.barentsen at nasa.gov)
+on behalf of the Kepler/K2 Guest Observer Office.

 ## Acknowledgements
 This tool is made possible thanks to the efforts made by NASA ADS to
 provide a web API, and thanks to the excellent Python client that Andy Casey
 (@andycasey) wrote to use the API.
 Thanks ADS, thanks Andy!